CGAL/cgal-web/_posts/2015-02-27-cgal-wipMCF.md

 <p>This new package provides a (1D) curve skeleton extraction algorithm for
  a triangulated poylgonal mesh without borders based on the mean curvature flow.
  The particularity of this skeleton is that it has the same topology as the input mesh.
-For each skeleton vertex one can obtain its location and its corresponding vertices of the input mesh.
+For each skeleton vertex, one can obtain its location and its corresponding vertices of the input mesh.
  The code is generic and works with any model of the `HalfedgeGraph` concept.
 </p>

 <p><b>Status:</b> Submitted to the Editorial Board and targeted for CGAL 4.7, Autumn 2015</p>